kailaix/AdFem.jl/README.md

 ## Inverse Modeling

-Most functions of AdFem, such as `compute_fem_laplace_matrix1`, `compute_fem_source_term1`, and `impose_Dirichlet_boundary_conditions`, AD-capable, meaning that you can back-propagate gradients from their outputs to inputs.
+Most functions of AdFem, such as `compute_fem_laplace_matrix1`, `compute_fem_source_term1`, and `impose_Dirichlet_boundary_conditions`, are AD-capable, meaning that you can back-propagate gradients from their outputs to inputs.
 This enables you to conduct inverse modeling without writing extra substantial effort once the forward computation codes are implemented.
 AdFem constructs a static computational graph for finite element simulators: the computational graph is optimized before executation, and all computations are delegated to efficient C++ kernels.

 Here we use a deep neural network to approximate κ(x) (`fc` is an ADCME function and stands for fully-connected):